danielharrington06/COMP0002-C-Coursework/README.md

 ./robot-prog.out 10 10 4 4 east | java -jar drawapp-4.5.jar
 ```

-The grid width and height is at minimum, 4, if lower values are entered.
+The grid width and height must be at least 4 and if a lower value is entered, the width/height is forced to be 4.

-Their maximum value is determined based upon the values for `TILE_SIZE`, `DEFAULT_WINDOW_WIDTH` etc. in `config.c`.
+Their maximum values are determined based upon the values for `TILE_SIZE`, `DEFAULT_WINDOW_WIDTH` etc. in `config.c` by the functions `calculate_max_arena_width` and calculate_max_arena_height` in `drawing.c`.

-If the specified position is taken up by an obstacle or is out of bounds, a random position will be generated.
+If the specified position is taken up by an obstacle or is out of bounds, a random position and direction is generated.

-If the direction is invalid, a random direction will be chosen, but the position kept.
+If the direction is invalid, a random direction is chosen, but the position kept.

 ## Program Structure Overview